pgEdge/pgedge-docs/docs/enterprise/debian/index.md

 # pgEdge Enterprise Postgres (VM Edition)

-pgEdge makes packages available via the `pgedge` repository to provide a simplified way to install and manage Postgres and the following components:
+pgEdge makes Debian packages available via the `pgedge` repository to provide a simplified way to install and manage Postgres and the following components:

 * Postgres Versions 16, 17, and 18
-* Spock Version 5.0
+* Spock Version 5.0 and up
 * Lolor (large object support)
 * Snowflake (sequence support)
 * pgAdmin (graphical client)